karen07/dns-random-server/README.md

-# dns-random-server
+# DNS random server
-The DNS server responds with random A and CNAME records
+The DNS server responds with random A and CNAME records.